epfl-dlab/WikiHist.html/README.md

 ## Data extraction pipeline

 Most users will need only the above scripts for downloading the ready-made WikiHist.html dataset.
-The remainder of this README refers to the code for producing dataset from scratch.
+The remainder of this README refers to the code for producing the dataset from scratch.

 ### Code structure